 - Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply. - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures.
 We are dedicated to ensuring the safeguarding of pupils at all times.
-Whilst it is the responsibility of third-party hirers/extra-curricular club providers to put adequate safeguarding procedures and policies in place, the school works with club providers to ensure that their procedures are robust. - When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place including risk assessments for residential visits. - When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.
+Whilst it is the responsibility of third-party hirers/extra-curricular club providers to put adequate safeguarding procedures and policies in place, the school works with club providers to ensure that their procedures are robust. - Where services or activities are provided by another body, the governors and proprietors should seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place regardless of whether the children attending are on the school roll.
+There needs to be arrangements in place for the school and the provider to liaise on these matters. - When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place including risk assessments for residential visits. - When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.

-Photography and images
+7.3 Photography and images